bmaingret/sentiment-analysis-webapp/README.md

 One thing not mentioned in the notebook is to set up CORS coorectly for the created API.

+The [report.html](./report.html) file is the exported notebook in HTML.

 ## Overview

 This project aims to deploy a machine learning model on AWS.